akhmadkresna/scvngr666.github.io/_posts/2016-06-10-dynamic-domain-many2one.markdown

 ## 2. Create the function

-first we create the conditional
+first we create the conditional logic when checkbox or checkboxes (the boolean 'parent category' fiedls) checked. for setting the domain in many2one field we need list, so this conditional code is all about manipulating the list.

 {% highlight ruby %}
 #=> use api.onchange.
 The function need to be triggered when the boolean fields changed.
 @api.onchange('is_living_room', 'is_bed', 'is_kitchen_stuff', 'is_home_office', 'is_other')